A good education makes a difference

 As a global institution with deep roots in our home city, we take seriously our responsibility to create partnerships and lead initiatives that strengthen communities at home and around the world.
 We believe our students should learn how the skills they develop in the classroom can be put to work for the good of the world.
 That's why our academic programs integrate coursework with hands-on community service.

-Our students have logged thousands of service hours around Denver and across the globe through our Center for Community Engagement and Service Learning.
+Our students have logged thousands of service hours around Denver and across the globe through our Center for Community Engagement to advance Scholarship and Learning.
 Take a look and discover how our students are making a difference.

 Learning Through Service

-At the Center for Community Engagement and Service Learning, students, faculty and community members take on difficult challenges in the region.
+At the Center for Community Engagement to advance Scholarship & Learning, students, faculty and community members take on difficult challenges in the region.
 We developed tactics to improve the health and well-being of families in subsidized housing, worked with Denver police to improve their handling of domestic violence, and partnered with the U.S. Department of Energy to promote sustainability through better solar technology.
 Through these initiatives, our students gain valuable real-world skills and make connections beyond the classroom that will inform and support their careers.

 +532k 532,638 hours of community service performed during the 2015–16 academic year